Eden Espinosa: Television

 Espinosa has appeared on various television shows, including Law & Order, Robot Chicken, and Dog Whisperer.
 She had a recurring role in 2009 as the voice of Sasha Caylo on the super robot animated series Titan Maximum, an original show developed for Adult Swim.

 In 2007, the ABC series Ugly Betty included performances of "I'm Not That Girl" and "Defying Gravity" in the episode "Something Wicked This Way Comes", featuring Espinosa and other members of Los Angeles Wicked cast.

 She has also appeared on the Today Show in 2004, the Macy's Thanksgiving Day Parade TV broadcast in 2004, The Tonight Show with Jay Leno in 2007, and as a performer on the 2008 Tony Awards.

 In 2011, she appeared on the animated sketch comedy series Mad episode "Force Code / Flammable" as Katy Putty, a Katy Perry parody made out of Play-Doh who sings about flammability, and performed "Flammable", a spoof on Perry's song "Firework".

 In 2016, she voiced Orizaba the moth fairy in the tenth episode of Elena of Avalor, "The Sceptre of Light", and again in 2018 for season two episode 18, "Finding Zuzo".

 She voiced Rapunzel’s handmaiden and confidant Cassandra in the 2017 film Tangled: Before Ever After and in Tangled: The Series/Rapunzel's Tangled Adventure.
 For the show, she sang the lead vocals for the song "Waiting in the Wings", composed by Alan Menken and Glenn Slater, which won the 2020 Daytime Emmy Award for Outstanding Original Song in a Children's, Young Adult or Animated Program.

 In 2022, she voiced The Queen Of Hearts in Disney Junior's Alice's Wonderland Bakery.

 She sang vocals in the musical number titled "TRUCKS" in the episode of the same name of Cars on the Road.

+In 2026, it was announced that she was voicing the villain Zandrya in Sofia the First: Royal Magic.
+She told the Los Angeles Times that the character is "loud, bratty, confident and powerful," and a bit misunderstood, while saying it was "the most fun character to play."
+Series creator Craig Gerber said he wanted the character to act entitled, as if all magic should be "given to her and she shouldn’t even really have to work for it".
+The LA Times said the character will take a different form and new voice in each episode, using disguises to get her hands on the magic amulet, with the character singing during musical numbers.